 We are a small, nimble organization that is constantly communicating with those who manage the boarding homes and therefore the lives of the students.
 We host a group trip once or twice a year and if you join us, you will meet the student you support and possibly even his or her family.

-A: It is fortunate that a few dollars go a long way.
+It’s fortunate that a few dollars go a long way.
 The boarding homes are a ministry of the Arcot Lutheran Church and the Indian Evangelical Lutheran Church.
 In addition to support through LPGM, the educational program receives assistance from the Indian government (for teachers’ salaries), the Danish government and Danmission, a Danish mission society.
 In addition, there are local contributions from various sources and parents/families contribute as they are able.
-It is a true partnership collaboration.
+It is a truly collaborative partnership.

-A: There is no requirement to write but all sponsors are encouraged to build a relationship with their sponsored student.
+Yes!
+While there’s no requirement to write, all sponsors are encouraged to build a relationship with their sponsored student.
 Writing an occasional letter and praying for the student connects you with the student and gives him/her the knowledge that someone really cares.